-Bruker’s Hysitron® PI 95 TEM PicoIndenter instrument from Hysitron is the first full-fledged depth-sensing indenter capable of direct-observation nanomechanical testing inside a transmission electron microscope (TEM).
+Bruker’s Hysitron® PI 95 TEM PicoIndenter® is the first full-fledged depth-sensing indenter capable of direct-observation nanomechanical testing inside a transmission electron microscope (TEM).

-The PI 95 has been carefully designed for compatibility with JEOL, FEI, Hitachi, and Zeiss microscopes.
+The Hysitron PI 95 has been carefully designed for compatibility with JEOL, FEI, Hitachi, and Zeiss microscopes.

-With this instrument it is not only possible to image the mechanical response of nanoscale materials, but also acquire quantitative mechanical data simultaneously.
+With this side-entry instrument, it is not only possible to image the mechanical response of nanoscale materials, but also acquire quantitative mechanical data simultaneously.
 The integrated video interface allows for synchronization between the load-displacement curve and the corresponding TEM video.

-- Performech® Advanced Control Module with 78 kHz feedback rate and data acquisition up to 38kHz to capture transient events such as dislocation bursts.
+- Performech® Advanced Control Module with 78 kHz feedback rate and data acquisition up to 38 kHz to capture transient events, such as dislocation bursts